battletrout/cpp_n_gram_tokenizer/README.md

 4. Wait for container to build (this will install all dependencies including spaCy)

 ### Building the Project
+Use the "build" option at the root directory in vscode, or:
 ```bash
 mkdir build
 cd build